pantheon-systems/documentation/source/partials/migrate/troubleshooting-wordpress.md

-### WordPress Issues
+## WordPress Issues

-#### CDN Blocking POST requests
+### CDN Blocking POST requests

 **Cause:** This error can occur on sites using a content delivery network (CDN) service that is not configured to allow the POST HTTP method.

-**Solution:**  [Temporarily setting POST as an allowed HTTP method within the CDN's configuration](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesAllowedHTTPMethods) and restarting the migration process.
-Once the site has been successfully migrated, the POST HTTP method can be disabled.
+**Solution:**  [Temporarily set POST as an allowed HTTP method within the CDN's configuration](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesAllowedHTTPMethods) and restart the migration process.
+The POST HTTP method can be disabled after the site has been successfully migrated.

-#### Very Large Site Footprints
+### Very Large Site Footprints

 **Cause:** Imports can also fail for very large sites, which may time out while importing.

 **Solution:** Initiate the migration again from the source site, and the transfer should pick up where it left off.

-#### Could not import code, the import file does not appear to contain a valid code directory.
+### Could not import code, the import file does not appear to contain a valid code directory.

 **Cause:** The migration tool could not find the core files.
 This prevents the migration from completing because the site modules, plugins, and/or themes cannot be imported.
 This error also occurs when multiple `settings.php` files are present.